 The elastic recoil of lung tissue decreases with aging (just as the skin becomes less elastic), making the lungs easier to expand during a deep breath toward TLC.
 This reduction of elastic recoil tends to increase TLC; however, the chest wall (rib cage) becomes stiffer with aging, so that a maximal inspiratory effort is not able to achieve a higher lung volume even though the lungs themselves have become easier to expand.
 Thus, TLC normally remains stable throughout the aging process.

 The volume of air remaining in the lungs when subjects have exhaled as much air as possible is called residual volume (RV).
 Because lung elastic recoil decreases as a consequence of normal aging, the RV and RV/TLC increase from young adulthood to older age.
-An abnormally high RV/TLC is called hyperinflation, can often be seen on a chest x-ray, and ...
+An abnormally high RV/TLC is called hyperinflation, can often be seen on a chest x-ray, and occurs with ...